Can You Sell A Business That Is Not Profitable?

 Many business owners assume that a business must be highly profitable to be sellable.
 Profitability is an important driver of valuation, but it is not the only factor potential buyers will consider.

-Sophisticated investors look beyond current earnings.
+Sophisticated buyers and investors look beyond current earnings.
 They assess:

 A business that is underperforming today may still be relevant to the right buyer, if it is positioned appropriately.